cusyio/Python4DataScience/docs/performance/index.rst

 Task planner
 ------------

-:doc:`ipyparallel/index`, :doc:`dask` and `Ray <https://docs.ray.io/>`_
+:doc:`jupyter-tutorial:hub/ipyparallel/index`, :doc:`dask` and `Ray
-can distribute tasks in a cluster.
-In doing so, they have different focuses:
+<https://docs.ray.io/>`_ can distribute tasks in a cluster.
+In doing so, they
+have different focuses:

-* `ipyparallel` simply integrates into a :doc:`../../workspace/jupyter/hub/index`.
+* ``ipyparallel`` simply integrates into a :doc:`jupyter-tutorial:hub/index`.
-* Dask imitates pandas, NumPy iterators, Toolz und PySpark when it distributes their tasks.
+* :doc:`dask` imitates pandas, NumPy iterators, Toolz und PySpark when it distributes their tasks.
 * Ray provides a simple, universal API for building distributed applications.

   * `RLlib <https://docs.ray.io/en/latest/rllib.html>`_ will scale reinforcement